amrita-20/creatorverse-app/README.md

 The following **optional** features are implemented:

-- [ ] Picocss is used to style HTML elements
 - [X] The content creator items are displayed in a creative format, like cards instead of a list
 - [X] An image of each content creator is shown on their content creator card

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough